 The group must have a core interest.
 This might be spirituality.
 It might be motorbikes.
 It might be physical training.
 Or it could be something entirely different.
 What matters is that the members of the group are passionate about its core interest — its purpose for existing.
 There might be other aspects to the group which help it to run properly or that bring the members closer together — raising finances, social functions, and so on — but the core focus of the group should constitute the core practice around which everything else revolves.

 But respect means you respect people even when your personalities just don’t gel.
 In many cases, once you get to know the person, your impression will change.
-But, if it cannot — so long as the individual is not acting in a way that drags the group down — then you can keep a respectful emotional detachment and perhaps find qualities in the other person that you can respect.
+But, if it cannot — so long as the individual is not acting in a way that drags the group down — then you can keep a respectful emotional detachment and perhaps find some qualities in the other person that you can respect.

 (4) Appreciation For Individual Differences: